 In the United States, colon cancer is the third-leading cause of death among Caucasian women and the second among those of Asian/Pacific or Hispanic ancestry.
 Women have important biological differences such as cancers located further up the colon and different genetic mutations in their tumors that may demand a different approach to cancer prevention and women's GI care.

-The Circle of Service Foundation has provided support for the development of a novel multidisciplinary team of gastroenterologists, dieticians, health psychologists and other healthcare professionals who work with female patients to reduce risk factors for colon cancer.
+A private grant has provided support for the development of a novel multidisciplinary team of gastroenterologists, dieticians, health psychologists and other healthcare professionals who work with female patients to reduce risk factors for colon cancer.

 The Women's GI program at NorthShore provides the opportunity to talk with female specialists about screening colonoscopy, the first best step toward preventing colon cancer.
 In addition to helping reduce pre-procedure anxiety and improve the screening process for women, the program also promotes healthy lifestyle changes proven to prevent colon cancer.
 These cancer prevention strategies include weight loss, increased physical activity and smoking cessation.